clj-commons/clooj/README.md

 clooj is a work in progress.
 Your suggestions, criticisms and code contributions are appreciated.

 ### known problems
 The "New" and "Open" menus don't work at present.
 Creating a new clojure project or an additional source file needs to be done from the command line.
-There is also no way to edit a project's project.clj file.
+There is also currently no way to edit a project's project.clj file from inside clooj.

 -- Arthur Edelstein